microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/testing/testcases.rst

 **RESULT: Confirm company service is shown as a place.**

-2 - Open from Office - Fresh Install
+2 - Open from |Office iOS| - fresh install
 ------------------------------------
 *This test verifies the flow of using Company Service for the first time from Office.*